AAlexeykuz/salut_assembler/README.md

 MOV IM or PS sets the 4 least significant bits of the number to the special register.

-If you move a value into a flag or PS SL will be recalculated as N xor V.
+If you move a value into a flag or PS SL flag will be recalculated as N xor V.

 MOV PC, Reg|Imm does the same thing as JMP Reg|Imm.

 Actions: Destination = Value

+### SWAP Reg 1, Reg 2

+Swaps two registers.

+Actions: Reg 1, Reg 2 = Reg 2, Reg 1

 ### DROP